Briana B. Morrison

 My main area of research is in Computer Science Education where I study how to reduce cognitive load while learning to program.
 I am also interested in Broadening Participation in Computing, and Growing and Preparing High School Computing Teachers.

-I have served on numerous committees.
-I am currently serving on the CS Teacher Education Graduate Committee, the Biomedical Informatics Graduate Committee, and the College of IS&T Advisory Committee.
+I have served on numerous committees, including at At Large SIGCSE Board Member from 2016-2019.
+I am currently serving on the CS Teacher Education Graduate Committee, the IS&T Academic Committee, and the ACM Educational Advisory Committee.